BetterThanTomorrow/calva-docs/docs/debugger.md

 ### Viewing Variable Values While Debugging

 While debugging, you can view the values of variables in VS Code's debugger side pane.
 You can also view values by hovering over the variables in the editor.
 Currently, values for collections and maps are shown as strings, but we plan to make them structured in the future.
-For now, if you want to see the value of a large structured variable, you can evaluate the variable, either from the editor or from the REPL window.
+For now, if you want to see the value of a large structured variable, you can evaluate the variable from the editor or from the REPL window.

 ![Viewing variable values in the side pane](images/debugger/viewing-variable-values.png)